John Burris: Early life and education

 Burris was born in May 1945 in Vallejo, California.
 He graduated from Vallejo High School in 1963.
-He attended Solano Community College in the mid-1960s and later earned a bachelor's degree in accounting from Golden Gate University.
-Burris graduated from UC Berkeley Graduate School of Business (MBA) in 1970 and UC Berkeley School of Law in 1973 with a Juris Doctor degree.
-He worked for Chicago law firm Jenner & Block immediately after law school, and went on to become a member of the California Bar in 1976.
+He attended Solano Community College before earning a bachelor's degree in accounting from Golden Gate University.
+Burris received a Master of Business Administration from the UC Berkeley Graduate School of Business in 1970 and a Juris Doctor from UC Berkeley School of Law in 1973.

+After law school, Burris worked at the Chicago law firm Jenner & Block and served as an assistant state's attorney in Cook County, Illinois.
+He returned to California as a prosecutor in Alameda County before becoming a member of the California Bar in 1976.